 The Graduate Coordinator is a faculty member appointed by the chair to serve at his or her pleasure and is given an annual course reduction.
 S/he is responsible for the administration of the graduate program, including recruitment, retention, and financial support.
 The Graduate coordinator serves as the chair of the graduate admissions committee.
 S/he also administers all graduate awards, in consultation with relevant faculty.
-The Graduate Coordinator is assisted by a faculty member who oversees the writing, grading, and administration of graduate examinations.
+The Graduate Coordinator is assisted by faculty members who oversee the writing, grading, and administration of graduate examinations.